- Introduction

 Last but not least, be sure to consult with a business lawyer before selecting a method.
 That’s an essential requirement since patent laws may vary from one country to another.

-Besides, you need to file an application in each country that you want your invention to be protected in, since in the current state of the international patent system, there’s no such thing as a worldwide patent.
-So the more countries that give you a patent, the more protected your invention will be.
+Besides, you need to apply in each country that you want your invention to be protected since there’s no such thing as a worldwide patent in the current state of the international patent system.
+So, the more countries that give you a patent, the more protected your invention will be.

-Share your goals and circumstances with business lawyers, and they’ll guide you in accordance with the law of any desired country of yours.
+Share your goals and circumstances with business lawyers, and they’ll guide you per the law of any desired country of yours.

 Conclusion